edaplayground/eda-playground/docs/intro.rst

    -- Alan Langman, Engineering Consultant

+   "I’ve used it a few times now to just check out some issues related to SV syntax and it’s been a big timesaver!"

+   -- Eric White, MTS Design Engineer at AMD

    "EDA Playground is sooo useful for interviews.
 I got a lot more feedback from being able to watch someone compile and debug errors.
 I would highly recommend others to use it if they are asking SV related questions."

-   -- Ricardo Goto, Verification Engineer (using private deployment)
+   -- Ricardo Goto, Verification Engineer

-   "I work in a large environment where compiles and sims take a considerable amount of time.
-When I'm developing/debugging, sometimes I want to use Verilog/SystemVerilog syntax that I have not used before.
-   (Examples: wild equality, binding to the same port multiple times.)
-I don't want to stick my code into the environment and hope that the the feature works like I think it does.
-   Instead, I first do a quick prototype on EDA Playground."
+   "I have recommended to use EDAPlayground.com to my team and am also trying to use it more for my debug.
+   I find EDAPlayground.com is much easier than logging into my Unix machines."

-   -- Design Verification Engineer (using private deployment)
+   -- Subhash Bhogadi, Verification Consultant

-   "I’ve used it a few times now to just check out some issues related to SV syntax and it’s been a big timesaver!"

-   -- Eric White, MTS Design Engineer at AMD (using private deployment)

 ******************
 Tools & Simulators